 Background – current context

-In other parts of Europea process of devolution of statutory duties is occurring whereby central government is increasingly relying on regional, local, community or school governance arrangements to deliver national priorities for school improvement and outcomes for children.
+There is an increasingly well documented global trend that those responsible for the delivery of education and children’s services have undergone an unprecedented period of challenge and change.
+In parts of Europe, North America, Australia and beyond a process of devolution of statutory duties is occurring whereby central government is increasingly relying on regional, local, community or school governance arrangements to deliver provincial, state and national priorities for school improvement outcomes for children.
 As a result;

-Consequently, many city councils, municipalities and regional agencies appear to be questioning their current practices and relationships with schools and, through this process, are seeking to review their capacity for making a difference to the learning and life chances of children.
+Consequently, many city councils, municipalities and regional agencies appear to be questioning their current practices and relationships with schools and, through this process, are seeking to review their capacity for making a difference to the learning and life changes of children.

-Within all of these models there is one common feature, namely, a set of professional officers, administrators and advisers whose role it is to support the strategic and political determination of policy and, subsequently, manage the delivery of that policy on behalf of the communities for whom they work.
+Within all of these models there is one common feature, namely, a set of professional officers, administrators and advisers whose role it is to support the strategic and political determination of policy and subsequently, manage the delivery of that policy on behalf of the communities for whom they work.